 IAEA Tomography reconstruction and analysis challenge

-Challenge Status: Active
+Challenge Status: Ongoing

 In order to gain access to the details of the challenge, you need login and subscribe to the challenge.

 If you do not have an account, you can register here

 What we do today

 Verification of nuclear material is paramount in the overall effectiveness of nuclear safeguards.
 The IAEA is trying to improve the verification process of spent nuclear fuel with advanced data processing techniques.

 A spent fuel assembly (SFA) can be approximated as a set of 3 m long fuel pins, each about 1 cm in diameter, filled with highly radioactive material.
 An example of a fuel assembly structure is shown on the right (Fig 1.)

 The Passive Gamma Emission Tomography (PGET) instrument was developed by the IAEA, in collaboration with several Member States, for the verification of spent nuclear fuel.
 The PGET consists of an array of collimated gamma detectors (and two neutron detectors) that are rotated in the horizontal plane.
 The measurements are performed underwater, with an SFA placed in the centre of the toroidal shaped detector platform.

 The projection data (count rates in each detector at each rotation position) obtained from the rotation through a full 2π angular range (one complete revolution) is known as a sinogram.

 A cross-sectional image, showing a two-dimensional distribution of the gamma emitters (i.e. fuel pins) within the entire SFA, is reconstructed from the measured sinogram.
 In the reconstructed image, fuel pins appear as bright spots and missing pin locations appear as dark regions.
 The reconstructed images are analysed for the missing pins as part of the verification process.